 As you can see when I lay the Mickey shirt on top of the new pink camp shirt, the Mickey shirt is a more fitted shirt.
 This is the look I am going for.

-Next, I take the oversized pink shirt and turn it inside out.
+Next, I take the oversized, boxy tshirt in pink and turn it inside out.

 Then, I take the Mickey shirt and lay it on top of the pink shirt.
 I carefully line up the collar and top of the sleeves.
 Then I make sure that everything is laying smoothly, the smaller shirt on top of the larger shirt, just like in one of my above photos.